Armadillidiid/blog-posts/password-composition-policies-are-bad-and-heres-why/password-composition-policies-are-bad-and-heres-why.md

 If a password matches an entry on the blacklist, it should be rejected, and the user should be prompted to choose a different password, with a clear reason for rejection provided.

 According to one of the test cases carried out in the [Florida research paper](), a blacklist of 50,000 entries was tested against 32 million compromised passwords with a maximum of 256 guesses.
-The results showed that the percentage pool of passwords found to be crackable **with the blacklist was 0.058%**, compared to **up to 14% without any blacklist**.
+The results showed that the percentage pool of passwords found to be crackable **with the blacklist was 0.058%**, compared to **up to 14% without one**.

-Second shoutout to [Have I Been Pwned API](https://haveibeenpwned.com/API/v3).
-They're a reliable way to source up-to-date list of compromised passwords for your blacklist from latest security database breaches.
+You can use the [Have I Been Pwned API](https://haveibeenpwned.com/API/v3) to access up-to-date list of compromised passwords for your blacklist.

-In as much as blacklist is great, we're only able to compare the entire string, not substrings or words that might be contained therein.
-This is a hard limitation but there's more that could done to circumvent this.

-In as much as blacklists are incredibly useful, they come with a hard limitation: they can only compare entire strings, not substrings or individual words contained within a password.
-This limitation makes it impossible to detect sub-patterns.
+However, in as much as blacklists are incredibly useful, they come with a hard limitation: they can only compare entire strings, not substrings or individual words contained within a password.
+This caveat makes it impossible to detect sub-patterns.

-But wait--there’s more that could be done!
+But wait--there’s solution!

 ### Evaluate Password Strength, not Complexity